marbru/pizzaypeli/claude_log/prompts.md

   4. UI is currently very bloated.
 I'd like to remove the date picker and show it as a hover when you click "mark as shown".
 And when you pick the date, then the form is submitted

     ![4](claude_log/4.png)

+  5. The problem is the datepicker stays shown if I don't pick a date and instead click on a different "mark as seen" button.
+Then I get two datepickers.
+On a click outside of the datepicker i'd like to hide the datepicker.